 Richie from Homeschool & Humor

 - The Longterm Benefits of Homeschooling [With Research] + Free Workbook – Are you wondering about homeschooling your children, but just not sure how much of an impact it could possibly have on them?
 How would it benefit your family?
 You wonder, is it even worth it?
 Every homeschool mom has been at these crossroads, curious about the benefits of homeschooling and if home education is the right direction to take.
 Relax and breathe with these reassurances: After thorough research, you may be pleasantly surprised at the overwhelming factual evidence and data that proves just how much your children will benefit from homeschooling, including such benefits in anti-bullying, love of learning, higher test scores, character development, and, yes, even socialization!
-Immerse yourself within this intensive scope into research data acquired just for you on the longterm benefits of homeschooling your child.
+Immerse yourself within this intensive scope into research data acquired just for you on the long-term benefits of homeschooling your child.
 And for added guidance, a free customized workbook is included in the article to help you pen to paper how your family can benefit from homeschooling.

 - 10 Best Games To Play For Family Game Night – Looking for some fun family games with educational values?
 Check out these top 10 fun family games to play at home that teaches cooperative play, strategy, and teamwork!
-Young children up to grown folk will love all of the games in this list.
+Young children up to grown folk will love all of the games on this list.

 Annette from A Net in TIme